gitforwork2/gitforwork.github.io/_posts/2017-5-24-alien-registration-number.md

 Example A-numbers look like,
 0X0-0X0-0X0

 Typically, USCIS assigns a A-number for immigrants applying for permanent residency or green card.
-It is also assigned in number of other situations like at the time of applying for employment authorization document (EAD).
-The alien registration number is unique to an individual and doesn't change once assigned.
-Hence, it's almost like a social security number of immigration.
-USCIS stores all the immigration documents identified by the A-number and the same can be obtained by filing a USCIS FOIA through the A-number.
+It is also assigned in other situations like at the time of applying for employment authorization document (EAD).
+The alien registration number is unique to an individual and assigned A# is carried all throughout the lifetime and beyond of the immigrant.
+Hence, it's almost like a social security number for immigration.
+USCIS archives all the immigration documents identified by the A-number and the same can be obtained by filing a USCIS FOIA through the A-number.

 ## How do I find my alien registration number?

 There are a few ways to get your alien registration number.

+### EAD
+If you have a Employment Authorization Document (EAD), your A-number would be printed on the card.
+It may be called USCIS # on the card.
+Typically, for students who are on F1 visa and who have obtained OPT work permit, this is a easy way to get to the alien registration number.

+### I797 Approval documents

+In many cases USCIS prints the A# on the I797 approval notices.
+For example, USCIS assigns a A# for an immigrant whose form I140 is approved for employment based permanent residency.
+Such immigrant's H1b application I797 approval notices contain their A-number.

 ### USCIS Infopass appointment

 If you are not able to find your A# in your existing immigration documents, you can get it directly from USCIS through their [infopass appointment](https://my.uscis.gov/appointment).
-Since alien registration number is personal and confidential information, USCIS does not share it over phone.
+Since the alien registration number is personal and confidential information, USCIS does not share it over phone.
 So schedule an infopass appointment and be prepared to present your ID proof.
-Upon verification, USCIS will give your A-number.
+Upon verification, USCIS will give your alie registration number.

 ## Alien registration number H1b